 About the Alaska Landmine

 The Landmine was founded in October 2017 in an Anchorage coffee shop.
-The name Alaska Landmine was the result of a Facebook post by Jeff Landfield, who wanted to crowdsource a name for an Alaska political news blog.
+The name Alaska Landmine was the result of a Facebook post by Jeff Landfield, who wanted to crowdsource a name for an Alaska political news site.
 Since its founding the Landmine has grown to be one of the most popular political news sites in Alaska.
 Since 2019, we have provided on the ground coverage of the Alaska Legislature.
 The Landmine focuses on delivering non-partisan Alaska news that other media outlets don’t always report, and we do so in a fun, entertaining and high energy way!

 Jeff moved to Alaska in 2004.
 He graduated from UAA in 2009 and worked in the IT and telecom industry for 7 years.
 He ran for State Senate in 2012 as a completely unknown candidate against an incumbent senator and almost pulled off a shocking upset, garnering 44% of the vote in the GOP Primary.
 In 2016, he ran again for the same seat and lost – badly.
 He is well known for his eclectic personality and shenanigans, most infamously his “Speedo-gate” scandal.

 Paxson Woelber was born and raised in Anchorage, Alaska, where he currently works as a creative professional.
 His work has appeared in National Geographic, Backpacker Magazine, and ADN, and he has provided commentary on outdoor topics for the New York Times and BBC.
-He is the Special Features Editor and provides design and technical services for the Alaska Landmine.
+He contributes to and provides design and technical services for the Alaska Landmine.

 Thank you to those Alaskans whose skills and talents have helped the Landmine grow.